Emergency medical services in Italy: Dispatch and regulation

 The entire system is coordinated and regulated by the SUEM 118 operations and dispatch rooms within an Integrated Public Health System organization and a Physician Regulated emergency call center.
 It usually operates in each of Italy's governmental Province and provides centralized regulation/dispatch, standards and guidelines for operation.

 Dispatchers answer to emergency calls and choose the nearest and best-indicated emergency care mobile resource; medical training for dispatchers is in some region provided.

 Response time of Emergency Ambulances

 Italy currently has an ambulance response time standard for urban areas of eight minutes or less for life-threatening emergencies.
 Like in other countries this standard is not currently being always met since there is a great disparity in geography and healthcare efficiency, depending on which region is being analyzed.
-Therefore, the law establishes a maximum response time of twenty minutes for exta-urban areas, such as isolated places.
+Therefore, the law establishes a maximum response time of twenty minutes for extra-urban areas, such as isolated places.
 In order to do so, ambulance and emergency stations, with paid crews or volunteers, must be located at least in a minimum range of 5 km.

+Waiting time of the Emergency Rooms

+According to Agenas data from 2023, average waiting times are very high.
+The average waiting time in the Emergency Room (called Pronto Soccorso, located in each public hospital) for a white code is 164 minutes, while for a green code it is 229 minutes.
+60% of the around 19 millions codes processed by Italian Emergency Rooms in 2023 were white or green.

+The queues are therefore mainly due to the absence of local structures and community medicine services capable of quickly and free of charge managing non-emergency situations that end up in the Emergency Rooms.